Containers

 Stage Base Purpose

-builder node:22-bookworm-slim Installs all deps including devDeps, compiles native bindings (node-pty), runs npm run build for both packages
+builder node-python-base Installs all deps including devDeps, compiles native bindings (node-pty), runs npm run build for both packages

-runtime node:22-bookworm-slim Production deps + built artifacts only.
-Adds git, ripgrep, bash, curl, less, procps.
-Runs as non-root pi; SHELL=/bin/bash so xterm sessions land in bash, not dash
+runtime node-python-base Production deps + built artifacts only.
+Adds git, gh, tea, ripgrep, bash, curl, less, procps, vim, gosu, and the C++ toolchain needed for native-module rebuilds during in-container development.
+Default mode drops the server to pi; sandbox mode keeps the server as root so it can drop model/user tool processes to pi-tools; SHELL=/bin/bash so xterm sessions land in bash, not dash

-Final image is ~330 MB.
+Final image size varies by architecture and cache state.
 Debian-based (not Alpine) because the Node native-module ecosystem ships glibc prebuilds; on musl, those packages fall back to source builds.

 Installed at runtime: